-Table 1 shows the distribution of contributors per project and projects per contributor for the two-mode network at sourceforge.net.
+Table 1: The distribution of contributors per project and projects per contributor

 Observation 1: (i) Most of the OSS projects are not carried out by large teams of contributors.
 On average, there are 1.4 contributors per project.
-More than two thirds of the projects have only one contributor13 and only 1.8% of the projects have 10 or more contributors. (ii) Most of the contributors (90%) participate only in one or two OSS projects.
+More than two-thirds of the projects have only one contributor and only 1.8% of the projects have ten or more contributors. (ii) Most of the contributors (90%) participate only in one or two OSS projects.